yvesf/owncloud-apps-dav/README.md

 # dav
-unifies calendar and contacts in owncloud 7 for use with davdroid.
+unifies calendar and contacts in owncloud 7 or owncloud 8, intended for use with davdroid.

+Shows link to be used in davdroid in 'Personal' page.